-The use of quantum algorithms has drawn much attention in recent research on power system applications, especially the areas where quantum linear system solver can deploy, including power flow, contingency analysis, state estimation, and transient simulation~\cite{feng2021quantum, chen2022computing, zhou2022quantum, golestan2023quantum, chen2023coming, jing2024hhl}.
-The specific problem type we illustrated in this section is an Alternating Current (AC) power flow problem.
+The use of quantum algorithms has drawn much attention in recent research on power system applications, especially the areas where quantum linear system solver can be deployed, including power flow, contingency analysis, state estimation, and~transient simulation~\mbox{\cite{feng2021quantum, chen2022computing, zhou2022quantum, golestan2023quantum, chen2023coming, jing2024hhl}}.
+The~specific problem type we illustrated in this section is an alternating current power flow~problem.

-The power flow equations are essential to analyzing the steady-state behavior of power systems by describing the relationship between bus voltages (magnitude and phase angles), currents, and power injections in a power system.
-The basic power flow equations are:
+The power flow equations are essential to analyzing the steady-state behavior of power systems by describing the relationship between bus voltages (magnitude and phase angles), currents, and~power injections in a power system.
+The~basic power flow equations are as follows:

-Where: \begin{itemize} \item $P_k$: Real power injection at bus $k$. \item $Q_k$: Reactive power injection at bus $k$. \item $|V_k|$: Voltage magnitude at bus $k$. \item $\theta_{kj}$: Phase angle difference between bus $k$ and bus $j$. \item $Y_{kj}$: Admittance between bus $k$ and bus $j$. \end{itemize}
+where \begin{itemize} \item $P_k$: real power injection at bus $k$. \item $Q_k$: reactive power injection at bus $k$. \item $|V_k|$: voltage magnitude at bus $k$. \item $\theta_{kj}$: phase angle difference between bus $k$ and bus $j$. \item $Y_{kj}$: admittance between bus $k$ and bus $j$. \end{itemize}

-For a $B$ buses and $G$ generators power flow problem, there are $2(B-1) - (G-1)$ unknowns representing voltage magnitudes, $|V_k|$, and phase angles, $\theta_k$ , for load buses and voltage phase angles for generator buses.
-With the knowledge of the admittance matrix of the system that represents the nodal admittance of the buses, we can use Newton-Raphson (N-R) method to solve power flow equation iteratively: after an initial guess for the voltages at all buses, in each N-R iteration, we solve
+For a power flow problem with $B$ buses and $G$ generators, there are $2(B-1) - (G-1)$ unknowns representing voltage magnitudes, $|V_k|$, and~phase angles, $\theta_k$, for~load buses and voltage phase angles for generator buses.
+With~the knowledge of the admittance matrix of the system that represents the nodal admittance of the buses, we can use the Newton--Raphson (N-R) method to solve power flow equation iteratively: after an initial guess for the voltages at all buses, in~each N-R iteration, we solve